cepharum/file-essentials/README.md

 * **stream**: By setting this option `find()` isn't returning promise but readable stream providing path name of every matching file or folder one by one.
 The stream may be paused resulting in paused iteration.

 * **filterSelf**: By default **filter** callback isn't invoked on selected base folder itself for performance reasons. `find()` assumes caller's implicit interest in descending into selected base folder by using `find()` in the first place.
 Setting this option `true` this assumption is disabled and **filter** callback is invoked on base folder, too.

+* **waitForConverter**: By default promises returned by **converter** callback are collected in output w/o delaying further iteration.
+Set this option to switch this behaviour and wait for any promise returned by **converter** callback eventually collecting the promised value instead.

 #### Passing Data From Callback to Callback